penghongsun/LazyLoading/README.md

 # LazyLoading
 > A simple Javascript library.
-> When using this library, you can data usage reduce.
+> When using this library can data usage reduce.